 Improving mobility to cope with rapid urbanisation

-In 2018, 70 percent of Bolivians lived in urban areas, with projections showing a growth to 75 percent by 2025 and 80 percent by 2050.
-The rapid urbanisation is straining mobility systems and worsening air pollution, quality of life and access to public services - affecting vulnerable populations the most.
+In 2018, 70 per cent of Bolivians lived in urban areas, with projections showing a growth to 75 per cent by 2025 and 80 per cent by 2050.
+The rapid urbanization is straining mobility systems and worsening air pollution, quality of life and access to public services - affecting vulnerable populations the most.
 To build a resilient, inclusive and sustainable city, UNDP is supporting Bolivia to redesign urban life in its capital La Paz.